Tanvir-Mahamood/Operating-System/README.md

 ```

 ### <h1><p align="center">✅ Dual Boot on Windows:</p></h1>
-<p>Dual boot" or "dual booting" refers to the practice of installing and running multiple operating systems (OS) on a single computer, often Windows and Linux.
+<p>"Dual boot" or "dual booting" refers to the practice of installing and running multiple operating systems (OS) on a single computer, often Windows and Linux.
 This allows you to choose which OS to boot into each time you start your computer.
 Instead of splitting resources between operating systems, they are kept separate, and each OS needs its own partition and bootloader entry.</p>

 **▶️YouTube:** You can follow this: [How to Dual Boot Windows 11 and Ubuntu](https://youtu.be/mXyN1aJYefc?si=_wTU0k81gbf45m41)